ilya07092000/solvd-node-laba-project/README.md

 ## Description

 This app is a Lawyer Matching Service platform which allows match clients and lawyers.
 As a client you can create your own accound and hire(create a case) a layer based on filter parameters as budget, avialability, lawer type.
-As a lawyer you can create your own account, fill information about yourself, like price, (eg. Business, Criminal, Family), age, expirience, location, etc.
+As a lawyer you can create your own account, fill information about yourself, like price, occupation (eg. Business, Criminal, Family), age, experience, location, etc.

 ## Base url